 Slough Property Price Forecast As High As 35% by 2020

-With the announcement of Crossrail and an increasing amount of professionals leaving London, Slough could be set to see a huge increase in property prices.
+With the announcement of Crossrail and an increasing amount of professionals leaving London, Slough property prices could be set to see a huge increase.
 Recently named as one of the best UK towns to live and work in by Glassdoor, Slough has an average house price of around £390,000, nearly £300,000 less than the London average, with over 26,000 job vacancies and an average salary of £35,000.

 It is also home to the largest trading estate in single ownership, housing a dynamic business district with more than 4,600 businesses including O2, Unilever and Ferrari.
 It also boasts close proximity to the capital and Heathrow Airport, making it ideal as a residential catchment area.